Teen Board’s Mission Statement

 - “Board of Directors 101” training to develop leadership skills

-- Workshops on social justice and volunteering at NITP to increase their passion for community service
+- Workshops on social responsibility and volunteering at NITP to increase their passion for community service

 - Fundraising to make a difference in my local community

 - Project management through teamwork